-The property was reconfigured and extended approximately 40 years ago.
+The property has been extended in the past.
+The main extension is over 20 years old and the porch extension more recent, 2007.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.